-- If the other plan does not have a coordination of benefits provision, that plan pays first and this plan is secondary. - The plan that covers the patient directly will pay benefits before the plan that covers the person as a dependent. - For children who are dependents under both plans, the plan of the parent whose birthday (month and day) occurs earlier in the calendar year pays first.
-If both parents have the same birthday, then the plan that covered the parent longer pays first. - If the other plan does not have the birthday rule, the other plan will determine the order of benefits. - If a covered dependent child's parents are legally separated or divorced, the primary plan is determined in the following order: - The plan of the parent whom a court has ordered to have financial responsibility for health care expenses pays first (if the insurance carrier has also been notified).
+- If the other plan does not have a coordination of benefits provision, that plan pays first and this plan is secondary. - The plan that covers the patient as an employee will pay benefits before the plan that covers the person as a dependent. - For children who are dependents under both plans, the plan of the parent whose birthday (month and day) occurs earlier in the calendar year pays first.
+If both parents have the same birthday, then the plan that covered the parent longer pays first. - If the other plan does not have the birthday rule, the other plan will determine the order of benefits. - If a covered dependent child's parents are legally separated or divorced, the primary plan is determined in the following order: - The plan of the parent whom a court has ordered to have financial responsibility for health care expenses pays first (if the insurance carrier has also been notified)

-If no court order exists, the plan of the parent with custody of the child pays first.

-If a court order establishing order of payment has been made, the plan will pay claims in accordance with the order as soon as administratively possible.

-• The plan that covers the person as an active employee will pay benefits before the plan that covers the person who is inactive due to layoff or retirement, or covers the person as a dependent.
+- If no court order exists, the plan of the parent with custody of the child pays first - If a court order establishing order of payment has been made, the plan will pay claims in accordance with the order as soon as administratively possible. - The plan that covers the person as an active employee will pay benefits before the plan that covers the person who is inactive due to layoff or retirement, or covers the person as a dependent.

+If you are covered as a dependent under this plan and as a dependent under a spouse's plan, the spouse's plan pays first and this plan is secondary.
 If none of the rules above apply, the plan that has covered the patient for the longest time pays first.

 The plan will coordinate with any type of group coverage.
-Group coverage means coverage made available by a trustee, union, or association, or an employer other than your employer or the Fund, or coverage provided under a governmental program or provided by statute (other than Medicare or Medicaid).
+Group coverage means coverage made available by a trustee, union, or association, or an employer, or coverage provided under a governmental program or provided by statute (other than Medicare or Medicaid).

 Group coverage includes pre-payment plans such as a Health Maintenance Organization (HMO), group association coverage for an employee or dependent made available by an employer, or student coverage obtained through an educational institution above the high school level.
 The coordination provision does not apply to any individual policy you may have.
+You must notify the Fund office with information about any other group health insurance plan under which you or any of your dependents are eligible.
+Failure to provide this information may result in a denial of a claim for benefits.